 It is the policy of the City of Jacksonville to procure American manufactured, assembled or produced goods whenever feasible and in the best interests of the City under this Chapter.
-The City Council finds that the economic welfare and security of its residents is of utmost concern to a local government the City.
-Local and regional preferences can stimulate and sustain the local economy and thereby provide a public benefit.
-Likewise, a domestic preference policy which encourages the selection and utilization of American-made goods and products can similarly be a stimulus to the local and regional economy by encouraging the production, manufacture and assembly of products which would be suitable for use in American-made products.
-Therefore, it is hereby declared that the carrying out of the purposes of this Part by the City is deemed to be furthering a proper municipal purpose.
+The City Council finds that the economic welfare and security of its residents is of utmost concern to the City.
+Local and regional preferences can purpose.